 Sailing in Lake Tahoe

-Moving on to my next stop which would be my final activity in Tahoe… an afternoon sailboat trip with Tahoe Sail.
+Moving on to my next stop which would be my final activity in Tahoe… an afternoon sailboat trip.

 I always like to take afternoon trips when I travel.
 With Lupus, the sun and I have a very tumultuous relationship.
 Taking an afternoon/sunset trip allows me to enjoy the fresh air and get a healthy dose of Vitamin D, all without the constant fear of too many rays.